awzhenyi/system_design/website/web/core/General Framework.md

 2. Non Functional Requirements
     - Do you want a consistent, or highly available system?
 This could influence design choices
     - Need to know the typical examples of strongly consistent systems, and highly available systems
     - What scale?
 How many DAU?
+Do estimation here?
     - Any latency requirements?
 Define a specific latency range rather than "low latency".
     - Durability: how important is it that data in system is not lost? social media vs banking systems
     - Security: How secure should data be? data protection? access controls? regulatory requirements?